dfinity/dre-airflow/README.md

-# Airflow setup used by the DRE team
+# Airflow repository of the DRE team

-This repository contains code and instructions for working with the Distributed Reliability Team Airflow instance.
+This repository contains Airflow extensions (workflows and operators) as well as documentation for effective working with the Distributed Reliability Team Airflow setup.

 ## Artifacts distributed in this repository